nujabesploo/nujabesploo/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=YourGitHubUsername&color=blue&style=flat-square)
 --

-I’m an aspiring Backend Engineer actively working on projects to enhance my skills in Java, SQL, and Spring Boot!

-Hi!
-I'm an aspiring Backend Engineer passionate about crafting scalable systems and solving complex problems.

 Hi there!
 I have experience as an Network Engineer, Backend Developer, and Software Developer with a strong foundation in IT operations, systems administration, and network troubleshooting.
 I am passionate about crafting robust software systems, optimizing network performance, and ensuring cybersecurity excellence.

 ## 📌 About Me